-Before plugging in the tool, always check to see that the switch trigger actuates properly and returns to the "OFF" position when released.
+- Before plugging in the tool, always check to see that the switch trigger actuates properly and returns to the "OFF" position when released. - Do not tape, tie or otherwise secure the trigger in the "ON" position.

 To start the tool, simply pull the switch trigger.
+Tool speed is increased by increasing pressure on the switch trigger.
 Release the switch trigger to stop.